 - Monthly

 Employers usually communicate these schedules before hiring a new employee.
 Most often, employees demand weekly payrolls as they are convenient for them.
-However, companies prefer monthly payrolls, as they are easy for the administrative department to handle.
+However, companies prefer monthly payroll, as they are easy for the administrative department to handle.

 The employer must pay their taxes on a designated schedule determined by the IRS.
 Typically, the IRS requires you to pay payroll taxes on a monthly and weekly basis.
-If your organization withhold a large tax amount, it will be due every week.
+If your organization withholds a large tax amount, it will be due every week.
 However, lower tax dues are usually submitted monthly.

 Payroll is crucial for businesses because it directly affects employee satisfaction.
 If an employee is satisfied with the pay schedule, it means you can retain them.
 Additionally, the payroll automation system does a lot of heavy lifting for you.
 In a nutshell, it saves you the midnight oil.
 On top of that, effective payroll management reflects companies professionalism.